opncell/opncell/README.md

 ## What is OPNsense

-[OPNsense](https://opnsense.org/) is a mature popular open source, FreeBSD-based firewall, intrusion-detection, routing & packet filtering system.<br>
+[OPNsense](https://opnsense.org/) is a mature and popular open source, FreeBSD-based firewall, intrusion-detection, routing & packet filtering system.<br>
 OPNsense offers a variety of pros which compelled the decision to build OPNcell behind the firewall.
 These include;<br>
 * It is free to use with no licensing fees, reducing overall cost for network set up.
 * Intuitive and easy-to-use web-based interface which simplifies management and configuration.